m-rossi/jupyter-docx-bundler/README.md

 ```
 conda-build -c defaults -c conda-forge conda.recipe
 ```
-The additional channel [conda-forge](https://conda-forge.org) is necessary because the packages [Pandoc](https://pandoc.org) and [pytest-lazy-fixture](https://github.com/TvoroG/pytest-lazy-fixture) are only available there.
+The additional channel [conda-forge](https://conda-forge.org) is necessary because the package [Pandoc](https://pandoc.org) is only available there in a recent version.